 By default, SimplePay calculates employees’ leave entitlement based on the above rules using their full days per week, as configured in their regular hours.
 It is, therefore, important that this has been correctly set up.
 Please see the following article for more detail:

-Employers are required to grant compassionate leave in the following instances:
+Employers are required to grant family responsibility leave in the following instances:

 - The employee’s child is sick